zammad/zammad-documentation/admin/console/other-useful-commands.rst

 Import Locally Modified Email Back to Database
    After editing the email, run
    ``rake zammad:email_parser:failed_email:import /path/to/your/email.eml``
    to apply your changes from the file to the database.
+You can also pass the entire folder as argument, so all .eml files in it will we imported.

 Reprocess Edited Emails
    Run ``rake zammad:email_parser:failed_email:reprocess_all`` to reprocess the